muritane/coordination-architecture/luxury.md

 ---

-## Minimally Sufficient Degrees of Freedom
+## Invariant Substrate (What Luxury Cannot Touch)

-Every functional artifact is governed by **non-negotiable invariants**.
+Every functional artifact or system rests on **minimally sufficient invariants**.

 Examples:

-* A car requires wheels, steering, propulsion, braking.
+- Vehicles require propulsion, steering, braking, and structural integrity.
-* A home requires enclosure, load-bearing structure, sanitation, and ventilation.
+- Buildings require load-bearing structure, enclosure, sanitation, and ventilation.
-* A watch requires temporal observability.
+- Tools require functional affordance.
-* Clothing requires coverage and thermal regulation.
+- Clothing requires coverage and thermal regulation.

-These define the **minimal viable artifact**.
+These invariants define **minimal viability**.

+Luxury cannot renegotiate them.
-Luxury cannot remove or replace these degrees of freedom.
-It can only elaborate above them.
+It can only elaborate *after* they are satisfied.

 ---

 ## Luxury’s Degree-of-Freedom Space

-Once invariants are satisfied, remaining degrees of freedom are:
+Once invariants are met, remaining degrees of freedom are:

-* aesthetic,
+- aesthetic,
-* symbolic,
+- symbolic,
-* experiential,
+- experiential,
-* scarcity-based,
+- scarcity-based,
-* or narrative.
+- narrative.

-These degrees of freedom are **non-binding** with respect to viability.
+These degrees of freedom are **non-binding with respect to execution**.

 Luxury operates entirely within this surplus space.